Suresh Pillai: In the media

 In 2017, he contested in the British reality TV show MasterChef: The Professionals (series 10) on BBC Two.
 He prepared a soufflé in the first round and a traditional Kerala fish curry and a twist of mashed potato and pachadi in the second round.
 In 2021, he made a guest appearance in the Malayalam TV serial Mounaragam in the role of a cookery show judge.
 In 2022, he contested in the game show Flowers Oru Kodi hosted by Sreekandan Nair on Flowers.
 That year, he also joined the cooking game show Kutti Kalavara Seniors on Flowers as a judge.
 He also made his film debut in 2022 with a guest appearance as himself in the Malayalam film Cheena Trophy.
-He is currently hosting cookery show onnonnara Ruchi on Zee Keralam.
+He had a role in the movie Neru directed by Jithu Joseph in 2023.

 Personal life

 In mid-2005, he was living in London and received British citizenship.
-He is married to Remya Suresh and they have two children—Aishwarya and Sreehari.
+He is married to Remya Suresh and they have two children.
 He moved to India with his family in 2020.